grumpyman12601/bookshelf/README.md

 1. Right click your taskbar, and go into Taskbar Settings
 2. Click on "Taskbar Behavior"
-3. Enable "Automatically Hide The Taskbar"
+3. Enable "Automatically Hide The Taskbar" if this doesn't hide the taskbar:
-4. Click on the extension icon
+5. Click on the extension icon
-5. Click "Start"
+6. Click "Start"
-6. Click on the icon on the window it opens
+7. Click on the icon on the window it opens
-7. Select "Move"
+8. Select "Move"
-8. Use your arrow keys to move the window into the bottom right of your screen
+9. Use your arrow keys to move the window into the bottom right of your screen

 When you're done, it should look like this: